 Is there a real encouragement to residents to retain or develop an interest in-

-51 art?
+- 51 art?

 - 52 music?

 - 53 literature?

 - 54 hobbies?

 - 55 current affairs?

 - 56 Are younger adult residents encouraged to pursue formal studies, and are they given adequate facilities and privacy for this?

-- 57 Is it possible for a resident to obtain regularly the newspaper or journals of his choice?

 Gardens, flowers and animals